WorldMesh: Generating Navigable Multi-Room 3D Scenes via Mesh-Conditioned Image Diffusion: Method

 Based on $L$, we first instantiate the 3D structure of the scene as $\mathcal{M}_\text{struct}$.
 Each room is defined by a 2D floor polygon, openings, as well as ceiling height.
 To construct $\mathcal{M}_\text{struct}$, each floor polygon is first inset by the wall thickness to define wall cross-sections, which are then extruded vertically to the ceiling height, with shared walls between adjacent rooms represented at half thickness.
 Matching edges between rooms are detected within a 0.01\,m tolerance to ensure continuous walls, and door and window openings are carved using boolean subtraction, with automatic propagation to adjacent rooms sharing the wall.
 Finally, thin planar extrusions are added to form floors and ceilings, completing the structural mesh $\mathcal{M}_\text{struct}$. $\mathcal{M}_\text{struct}$ then provides a geometrically consistent layout for the scene and can be exported as a GLB file.

-\paragraph{Camera Viewpoint Generation.} A set of cameras $\{c_i^r\}$ is generated for each room $r$ and reused across all method stages (i.e., object instantiation, initial texturing for $\mathcal{M}$, and final appearance synthesis).
+\paragraph{Camera Viewpoint Generation.} A set of cameras $\{c_i^r\}$ is generated for each room $r$ and reused across all method stages (i.e., object instantiation and final appearance synthesis).
 Two \emph{bootstrap cameras}, $c_0^r$ and $c_1^r$, are placed at eye-level at opposite wall midpoints, on the shorter walls of the rectangular rooms, together spanning all four walls.
-Approximately 16 \emph{perimeter cameras} at eye-level are uniformly distributed along the room walls with a small wall offset, each looking toward the room center.
+Approximately 16 \emph{perimeter cameras} at eye-level are uniformly distributed along the room walls with a small wall offset \CR{(spaced by arc length, with any perimeter camera within $10^\circ$ of a bootstrap view pruned to avoid redundancy)}, each looking toward the room center.
 Eight \emph{overhead cameras} follow the same perimeter layout but are positioned higher up and look downward for wider spatial coverage.
 All cameras are nudged away from placed objects to avoid collisions.
 During initial object placement (\cref{sec:object-extraction}), only the first coverage camera $c_0^r$ is rendered.
 During final image generation for 3DGS optimization the full camera set is used.